supabase/pg_graphql/docs/api.md

     }
     ```

-This means that an `AND` filter can be often be simplified.
+This means that an `and` filter can be often be simplified.
 In the following example all queries are equivalent and produce the same result.

 ** Example **

-=== "Origianl AND Query"
+=== "Origianl `and` Query"
     ```graphql
     {
       blogCollection(
         filter: {
-          AND: [
+          and: [
             {id: {gt: 0}}
             {id: {lt: 2}}
             {name: {eq: "A: Blog 1"}}